alejandra-rojas/league-manager/README.md

 Once I complete this project, I would like to use this to start a tennis league in Stockholm.

-The project tech stack: React, Tailwind, Express and Postgres.
+The project tech stack: React, SCSS, Express and Postgres.